EolnMsuk/SkipCord-3/README.md

-# SkipCord-3: A Music / Moderator / Omegle Bot!
+# SkipCord-3: A Discord Omegle / Music / Mod Bot!

 SkipCord-3 is a powerful, fully modular Discord bot designed for streamers who use Omegle or similar platforms.
 It seamlessly integrates a shared streaming experience into a Discord voice channel, empowering the audience with control through a clean, interactive button menu.
 The bot features advanced moderation, detailed logging, automated rule enforcement, and a complete music system, all built on a fully asynchronous architecture for rock-solid performance.